ayuktha63/chat-ai-assistant/Readme.md

 - **Local Storage Usage**:
   - Login date saved in local storage for inspection.

+### Project Outcome

+The outcome of this project was to become familiar with front-end designing techniques and API handling, particularly integrating the Gemini API with ChatGPT for interactive chat functionality.

 ### Conclusion

 This project demonstrates the integration of ChatGPT and the Gemini API to build a responsive and interactive chat AI assistant.
 Despite potential errors and non-responsive design, it showcases functionalities implemented using modern web technologies.